mvolkmann/blog/src/prolog.md

 Literal strings can be delimited with single quotes, double quotes, or backticks.

+Prolog can represent strings in three ways: as an atom, a list of ASCII code integers, or as an actual string.

 When single quotes are used, it becomes an atom.

 When backticks are used, it becomes a list of ASCII code integers.